Peck's personal Web site

 An Italian train with no graffiti smeared on it

-Here we are, Domodossola, the last stop before the train goes into the Simplon tunnel and emerges in Switzerland at Brig, or the cars start up the long beautiful drive over the Simplon Pass, in the appropriate season.
+Here we are, Domodossola, the last stop before the train goes into the Simplon tunnel and emerges in Switzerland at Brig, or the cars start up the long beautiful drive over the Simplon Pass.

 And, thanks to Kristin's logistical skills, there's our hotel right there.